alexkasema/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 A Bash script that displays its own PID.
 # 1-list_your_processes
 A Bash script that displays a list of currently running processes.
 Must show all processes, for all users, including those which might not have a TTY, Display in a user-oriented format, Show process hierarchy.
+# 2-show_your_bash_pid
+A Bash script that displays lines containing the bash word, thus allowing you to easily get the PID of your Bash process.
+You cannot use pgrep